How Optimal is Greedy Decoding for Extractive Question Answering?: Error Analysis

 Table~\ref{tab:greedy_failures} breaks down the errors into a hierarchy of categories, alongside the prevalence of each error type.
 We observe that approximately half of the errors (48.1\%) are semantically correct answers.
 Of those, about a third account for annotation errors, typically where there can be multiple correct spans but only one appeared in the test set (and the greedy algorithm chose another).

 The other two thirds are particularly interesting: they are semantically correct, but on the other hand, they are not extractive.
 The majority of these cases are paraphrases, where the model elaborates a bit more (annotated: ``shamed'', generated: ``he shamed him''), or replaces a number-word with the actual number (annotated: ``sixty percent'', generated: ``60\%'').
 Most curiously, in about a quarter of the correct answers which are not extractive, the model adds information that was not mentioned in the original passage, e.g. generating ``Queen Elizabeth II'' instead of the span ``the Queen''.
-In contrast with \textit{hallucination}, commonly reported in summarization tasks \cite{lewis-etal-2020-bart, zhao-etal-2020-reducing}, the information added in these answers is actually correct.
+In contrast with \textit{hallucination}, commonly reported in summarization tasks \cite{lewis-etal-2020-bart, zhao-etal-2020-reducing}, the information added answers is correct.

 One can debate whether non-extractive answers are actually correct.
 On one hand, the task is defined as \textit{extractive} QA.
-Having said that, these answers do fulfill a potential user's information need, and may even benefit said user by containing additional context that cannot be directly extracted from the original passage.
+Having said that, these answers do fulfill a potential user's information need, and may even benefit said user by containing additional context.